Nuevo curso 2026/2027 Formación Online con Dani Ciscar y Laura Aragonès

 This helps improve respiratory function, increase blood circulation, and optimize the functioning of the cardiovascular, adrenal, and respiratory systems.

-Practicing calm, fluid yoga with conscious, deep breathing triggers biochemical changes in the body, such as a reduction in cortisol levels and an increase in endorphins and relaxing neurotransmitters (such as GABA), as well as other chemicals associated with feelings of well-being and happiness.
+The practice of calm and flowing yoga with conscious and deep breathing causes biochemical changes in the body, such as the reduction of cortisol levels and the increase of endorphins and relaxing neurotransmitters (such as GABA), as well as other chemicals associated with the feeling of well-being and happiness.

-This helps counteract the negative effects of chronic stress on the body and mind (fundamental in the pace of life we lead, where nearly 80% of people are in phase 3 adrenaline).
+This helps to counteract the negative effects of chronic stress on the body and mind (fundamental in the pace of life we lead, where about 80% of people are in an adrenal phase 3).

-“A hyper-dynamic yoga, with inhalations and exhalations lasting between 1 and 2 seconds and barely holding the postures for 30 seconds, is completely different from everything I'm showing you.”
+“A hyper-dynamic yoga, with inhalations and exhalations of 1 to 2 seconds and barely holding the postures for 30 seconds, is completely different from everything I am showing you.”

-Next, I'd like to show you through analytical data how practicing each of the yogas I've shown you led to completely different results.
+Next, I would like to show you through analytical data how the practice of each of the yogas I have shown you led to completely different results.

 The results of my research